Erasmus, scholarships for the South

 A collaboration that promotes the right to study and the access to the world of work

-The collaboration with the University of Naples - Federico II was formalized with the agreement signed in July 2019.
+The collaboration with the University of Naples - Federico II already formalized with the agreement signed in July 2019, was recently renewed.

 The partnership moves on several project lines, including: support for student mobility and specialist training to prepare selected graduates for the Financial Advisor exam.